How to Find Low-Cost or Free Spay and Neuter Clinics Near You

 The local animal shelter.

 Before you take your pet home, ask the shelter if they know of any local free or low-cost spay/neuter programs.
 This often comes up naturally, as most of the time you’re going to have to promise to spay or neuter your new pet as a part of the adoption process.
+The spay/neuter may be done prior to adoption or you may receive a voucher to use later.

 What Else Is Involved at Spay/Neuter Clinics?

 Depending on state and local laws, there are other expenses involved with adopting a pet.
-Even if you don’t pay anything to spay/neuter your pet cat or dog, you may end up incurring fees for these often mandatory services:
+Even if you don’t pay anything to spay/neuter your pet cat or dog, you may end up incurring fees for these often mandatory veterinary services:

 - Rabies vaccination